mikkoaf/pilot-configurator/README.md

 # Installation

-Add this plugin to the plugins folder of your WordPress installation
+Add this plugin to the plugins folder of your WordPress installation.

 # Features

 * Implements matchmaking features
 * Implements visualisation tools
+* Creates nyt user roles for schools and companies
+* Creates a login cookie for logging to the [UXMTK -tool](https://github.com/ottovilles/UXMTK)
+* Creates tables on plugin activation, removes them then plugin is uninstalled

 # For contributing
+It's advised to develop the project in a local development environment ie. https://github.com/Seravo/wordpress

+New features can be suggested via pull requests.

+# Project tracking
 Reporting commit count to [MMT](https://http://metricsmonitoring.sis.uta.fi/) with `git rev-list --all --count`

 # Changelog